11: Paramedic Break Time

 Why it is on the ballot:

 Good question!
 Two years ago, the state Supreme Court ruled that security guards cannot be required to keep their radios on and remain on call while enjoying their meal or break time.
 A number of private ambulance firms are now facing class action lawsuits in California courts over similar break time violations, including American Medical Response, the Colorado-based company backing the initiative.
-Those cases are still pending, but the companies involved want a specific exemption written into law.
+Those cases are still pending, but the companies involved want a specific exemption written into law and to make sure they aren’t held liable for past practice.

 Arguments in Favor: